AughtDev/LingoLucid/README.md

 LingoLucid is an open-source Chrome extension that transforms your regular browsing into a passive language-learning experience.
 It assumes you are an English speaker and supports learning French, German, Spanish, Italian, and Portuguese.

-It works by translating the text on your favorite blogs and websites (optimized for **Substack** at the moment) into your target language and then simplifying it to your exact proficiency level.
+It works by translating the text on your favorite blogs and websites (optimized for **Substack** at the moment) into your target language and then simplifying it to your exact proficiency level (this is exclusive to Spanish for now due to API constraints).
 As you read, study, and improve, the extension automatically increases the difficulty, forcing you to learn more complex vocabulary and grammar to keep up.

 ![Screenshot 2025-10-30 150323.png](./media/screenshots/Screenshot%202025-10-30%20150323.png)

-## Key Features
+## ✨Key Features

 - Adaptive Translation: Automatically translates text within ```<article>``` tags into your target language.

-- AI-Powered Simplification: Uses the Chrome Rewriter API to simplify the translated text to your selected CEFR proficiency level (A1 to C2).
+- AI-Powered Simplification (Spanish-Only): Uses the Chrome Rewriter API to simplify the translated text to your selected CEFR proficiency level (A1 to C2).

 - In-Line Learning: